If you are in an abusive relationship, it may seem as if you have few options and nowhere to turn. But that is not true.

 What do I File to Start the Process?

-The first step is to file a Petition for a Protective Order, or a Petition for a Peace Order.
+The first step is to file a Petition for a Protective Order, or a Petition for a Peace Order (depending on your relationship with the abuser – see below).
 The “petition” is the paperwork you fill out asking the Court to grant you this protection.

-These two types of orders are essentially the same thing, but cover separate situations – depending on your relationship to the abuser.
-The Peace Order has more restrictions and doesn’t last as long as the Protective Order.
+Protective orders & peace orders are essentially the same thing, but cover separate situations – depending on your relationship to the abuser.
+The Peace Order has more restrictions on them and doesn’t last as long as the Protective Order.